nosqlgeek/rl-redis-cli-pycluster/README.md

 ## How to build?

-Here some build requirements.

-* The build box should have Python 2.7 and `pip` installed
+The build box should have Python 2.7 and `pip` installed

 The build script is working the following way: